juliengan/Movie-Recommender/README.md

 Using PySpark, ALS and KMeans to recommend / LinearRegression to predict box office revenues and average ratings

 ### Analysis of the ratings and movies
+* Movies grouped by production names
+* Movies ordered by popularity and other relevant insights
 ### Prediction of vote_averages and box office revenues thanks to a cross validator containing a RegressionEvaluator